 If you have a medical emergency, call 911 immediately or go directly to the nearest emergency department.
 Phone calls made to our center after hours will be answered by voicemail.
 We will return your call on the next business day.

 Charmin Aschenbrener, RD earned her bachelor's degree from Oregon State University and completed her dietetic internship at Idaho State University.
 She is a facilitator for both the Complete Health Improvement Program (CHIP), a lifestyle improvement course; and Cooking Matters, classes on healthy eating and cooking.

-Jennifer Shalz, MD is Medical Director of St. Luke’s Heart Health and Rehabilitation as well as the Care Transitions program, which helps patients with congestive heart failure be successful at managing their health at home.
-She is a Hospice Medical Director and will be serving as Medical Director of St. Luke’s new outpatient tobacco cessation clinics.
+Jennifer Shalz, MD is medical director of St. Luke’s Heart Health and Rehabilitation as well as the Care Transitions program, which helps patients with congestive heart failure be successful at managing their health at home.
+She is also medical director of St. Luke’s outpatient tobacco treatment clinics.
 Her interests are in behavior change, primary and secondary prevention of chronic disease, and a holistic approach to maximizing quality and quantity of life.

 The goal of St. Luke’s cardiac rehab is to stabilize, slow, or even reverse the progression of cardiovascular disease.

 Helping improve your quality of life if you have chronic lung disease like COPD, emphysema, or chronic bronchitis.